 Marc is the recipient of many honours, including the Order of Canada, and was selected by the World Economic Forum as one of 250 Young Global Leaders.
 Along with his brother Craig, Marc was also inducted into Canada’s Walk of Fame for their humanitarian efforts and their work to empower youth to change the world.
 His work has been featured on The Oprah Winfrey Show, 60 Minutes, as well as in National Geographic, TIME, and The Economist.

-- The World Needs Your Kid: How to Raise Kids Who Care and Contribute (A must for parents & educators)
+- The World Needs Your Kid: Raising Kids Who Care and Contribute

 Education, Entrepreneur, Leadership, Success, Motivation, Youth, Spirituality-wkpl, Celebrity